personium/website/src/user_guide/003_Auth.md

 The transcell token described above is verified according to SAML2 Assertion, so the token is long.
 Therefore, performance tends to deteriorate due to client-server communication and server-side verification processing.
 Performance can be improved by exchanging a shorter tokens.

-The token exchange is the same as the procedure for obtaining transcell tokens, with one additional step, and is otherwise the same.
+The token exchange method has similar procedure for obtaining transcell tokens, only with an additional step.

 In the token exchange, do the following in advance.